-Test SIP trunk configuration settings in Lync Server 2013
+Test SIP trunk configuration settings in Skype for Business Server 2015

 Whether media bypass should be enabled on the trunks.

-Whether or not secure real-time protocol (SRTP) encryption is required on each trunk.
+Whether or not Secure Realtime Transport Protocol (SRTP) encryption is required on each trunk.

-When you install Microsoft Lync Server 2013, a global collection of SIP trunk configuration settings is created for you.
+When you install Skype for Business Server, a global collection of SIP trunk configuration settings is created for you.
 In addition, administrators can create custom setting collections at the site scope or at the service scope (for the PSTN gateway service, only).
 Administrators can also use the Test-CsTrunkConfiguration cmdlet to verify that a trunk can convert a number as dialed by a user to a number that can be handled by the gateway.